Home » New Music » Currently Reading:

 Given that both artists hit their strides in the late eighties, the “daggy 90s tourist paraphernalia” comment is both a little anachronistic and a little unjust.

-5. Matt Hickey says:
+3. Matt Hickey

 after a few more listens i’ve grown pretty fond of this song. but still, it’s not what i want from cut copy.